auth0/docs/articles/libraries/auth0-swift/save-and-refresh-jwt-tokens.md

 ## Credentials Manager

 [Auth0.swift](https://github.com/auth0/Auth0.swift) provides a utility class to streamline the process of storing and renewing credentials.
 You can access the `accessToken` or `idToken` properties from the [Credentials](https://github.com/auth0/Auth0.swift/blob/master/Auth0/Credentials.swift) instance.
+This is the preferred method to manage user credentials.

 First, import the `Auth0` module: